deepakpradhan624/crypto-store/README.md

-We hope this article will help in establishing better understanding of our project.
+I hope this article will help in establishing a better understanding of our project.

 # Thank you